marijnh/Eloquent-JavaScript/18_http.md

 # HTTP and Forms

+{{quote {author: "Roy Fielding", title: "Architectural Styles and the Design of Network-based Software Architectures", chapter: true}

+Communication must be stateless in nature [...] such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.

+quote}}

 The _Hypertext Transfer Protocol_, already mentioned in [Chapter ?](browser#web), is the mechanism through which data is requested and provided on the ((World Wide Web)).
 This chapter describes the